frederic-perez/AmE-dictionary/data/dictionary.md

 __injury time__
 __injury-marred__ _adj_ _Federer had an injury-marred season._
 __ink-slinger__ _n_ _slang_ A writer, especially one who produces a large amount of low-quality material for a living.
+__inkblot test__ _n_ Any psychological test in which patterns formed by inkblots are interpreted by the subject.
 __inkling__ _n_ :nine::m: /INK-ling/ __1__ A slight suggestion; hint; intimation: _They gave us no inkling of what was going to happen._ _The first inkling of trouble came in an early morning email from a friend._ __2__ Inkling refers to a slight, uncertain idea about something, or to a slight amount of knowledge about something.
 A vague idea or notion; slight understanding: _I don’t have an inkling of how it works._
 __inland<sup>1</sup>__ _adj_ :two::hammer:
 __inland<sup>2</sup>__ _adv_